Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Quasi-static case

-The consequence of condition \ref{bcc} on the weak formulation is discussed in \cite{Murat} and includes additional terms on the right hand side of \eqref{varformporous2gamma0may10} which would again have as a consequence appearance of the additional term on the right hand side of \eqref{diferformpen1*may11}.
-We leave the details to the interested reader.
-Next we discuss the Neumann boundary condition (recall \eqref{eq:48}):
+The impact of condition \eqref{bcc} on the weak formulation is addressed in \cite{Murat}.
+This involves the introduction of additional terms on the right-hand side of \eqref{varformporous2gamma0may10}, consequently leading to the emergence of further terms on the right-hand side of \eqref{diferformpen1*may11}.
+Once more, this necessitates preliminary analysis regarding the solution's existence and\emph{ a priori }estimates for the microscopic problem.